Isle Of Wight Christmas Toy Appeal Is Back For 2017

 From today (Thursday, 16 November) you can take drop your gifts off across the Isle of Wight at the businesses listed below.

-If you would like to make a cash donation to the appeal rather than buy a gift you can also do so.
+If you would like to make a cash donation to the appeal – run by Isle of Wight Radio, Bestival and the IW County Press – rather than buy a gift, you can also do so.

 All the toys will be handed out to less fortunate children on the Island, once they are wrapped at a special event at Northwood House on 14 December.